Our next garden lesson involves the planning and planting of your seedlings, in your veggie beds.

 - Rooibos tea can also be sprinkled around all new seedlings as snails don’t like crawling on grisly surfaces.

-- If we find non of these are being effective enough, we can be a little more proactive and make up some organic pesticide mixtures that we can spray on our plants to keep snails, worms and other bugs away: Chop onions, garlic and chillies very finely or in a blender and soak in warm water for a few days.
+- If we find non of these are being effective enough, we can be a little more proactive and make up some organic pesticide mixtures that we can spray on our plants to keep snails, worms and other bugs away: Chop onions, garlic and chilies very finely or in a blender and soak in warm water for a few days.
 Strain off all the pulp and place the liquid into a spray bottle.
 This liquid can be sprayed on all your plants and because of its pungent smell, most insects stay away.
 The only disadvantage is that the liquid has to be sprayed on almost daily as rain or watering the garden will wash it off.
 Vinny had a terrible problem with the little black centipede worms eating her tomatoes and this spray worked like a charm.

 - Tobacco dust or egg shells sprinkled between your plants are good as a snail deterrent.
 Of course ducks are wonderful snail patrols.